Your Student Visa responsibilities

 Your eligibility for a CAS has been assessed based on the information you have provided in your application.
 If you are not disclosed any previous study (including programmes you did not complete) you must inform City as soon as possible.
 City reserves the right to not assign or to withdraw CAS where applicants have not disclosed their full UK education history.

-- CAS will only be issued to students who hold an unconditional offer for a course of study or who are already students on a full time course at City, University of London.
+- CAS will only be issued to students who hold an unconditional offer for a course of study or who are already students at City, University of London.

-- Following a change in the immigration rules in January 2018, it is now possible to obtain a Tier 4 visa for some part time courses at level 7 and above (Masters-level courses).
+- You can obtain a Tier 4 visa for some part time courses at level 7 and above (Masters-level courses).
 However, if you hold a Tier 4 visa for part time study you will not be allowed to undertake any work, paid or unpaid, including work placements, you will not be able to bring dependants (partners/children) with you to the UK and you will not be able to extend your visa from the UK.

 - The University will not issue a CAS where the course the applicant/student intends to study will not comply with Tier 4 requirements